 It was a cold morning with a bit of a snow and dense fog.
 One of the most important things is a proper breakfast – it will supply you energy, which is quickly lost in cold conditions.
 Foggy conditions gave the trail a mystic look and quiet atmosphere.
 It’s a beautiful easy path.
 As you can see it got so bright and sunny on higher sections.
 Hiking time from the starting point to Wodogrzmoty Mickiewicza: 50 minutes.

-3. Dolina Pieciu Stawow Polskich - the Valley of 5 Polish Ponds (GREEN trail).
+3. Dolina Pieciu Stawow Polskich - Five Ponds Valley (GREEN trail).

 This is one of the most spectacular mountain scenery with a popular mountain shelter, where you can eat your second breakfast and a hot cup of tea.
 Till this point it is a very pleasant walk, doable with kids.
 From the Valley toward Zawrat summit the path is getting much more challenging with steep sections at the end.
 Hiking time: 2.5 hours.